sunanmau5/sunan-markdown-resume/resume.md

 Mar 2021 - Oct 2022, Berlin, Germany

-#### Frontend
-- Designed and implemented several operational dashboards within marta's internal application
+- Designed and implemented several operational dashboards within marta's internal application.
-- Designed and implemented a "Families in Matching" and "Caregivers in Matching" features to expedite the pairing of families with caregivers
+- Designed and implemented a "Families in Matching" and "Caregivers in Matching" features to expedite the pairing of families with caregivers.
 - Implemented a caregiver feedback system to enhance service quality and gather actionable insights.

-#### Backend
-- Managed and maintained the Finite State Machine, vital for the application's business logic
+- Managed and maintained the Finite State Machine, vital for the application's business logic.
 - Developed a Daily KPI dashboard, supplied via a cron job, to monitor and report performance metrics.

 **Technologies used:** Next.js, PostgreSQL, React, TypeScript, React Native, CSS Modules, Git, Chai, Sinon.JS